 eLex 2025: electronic lexicography in the 21st century

-The ninth biennial conference will be held in Bled, Slovenia, 18–20 November 2025.
+The ninth biennial conference was held in Bled, Slovenia, 18–20 November 2025.

 Language of the conference: English